powercodeacademy/phrg-local-development-env-setup/README.md

 1. ONCE THIS STEP COMPLETES, CLOSE AND RE-OPEN YOUR TERMINAL.
 If you skip this step, RVM will not work.
 1. Run `rvm install 2.5.1`
 1. Run `rvm use 2.5.1 --default`
 1. Check that everything worked by running `ruby -v` and `rvm list`.
-This should output the version of ruby you’re using (2.5.1) and the list of versions available with your RVM install.
+This should output the version of Ruby you’re using (2.5.1) and the list of versions available with your RVM install.

-## Step 7 - Install some ruby gems
+## Step 7 - Install some Ruby gems

 Ruby gems are pre-written, stand-alone, chunks of code that have been made easily accessible to you.